rehierl/node-tree-outliner/algorithm-notes.md

 a section that is open (1) and one that is closed (3).
 It would be impossible to determine if a section is still open for associations or not.

-1. `(section.heading == null)` is true for a section that is open, but no heading was associated with it.
+1. `(section.heading == null)` states that a section that is open and that no heading was associated with it.
-2. `(section.heading != null)` is true for a section that has a heading element (open or closed), or an implied heading (closed) associated with it.
+2. `(section.heading != null)` states that a section has a heading (open or closed), or an implied heading (closed) associated with it.

-While the tree is still being traversed, the expression `(section.heading != null)` does not allow to determine if a section is still open or not.
-During that time, this expression is ambiguous (with regards to that state).
+The expression `(section.heading != null)` therefore does not allow to determine if it is still open or not.
+During that time, this expression is ambiguous (with regards to a section's open-or-closed state).

-Once the tree traversal has finished, each section is associated with either a heading element, or an implied heading (`(section.heading != null)` is true for any section -- That is at least the intention behind the concept of implied headings).
+Once the tree traversal is done, each section is either associated with a heading or an implied heading (`(section.heading != null)` is true for any section -- That is at least the intention behind the concept of implied headings).
 From that point on, this expression is no longer ambiguous because all sections are closed.

-The expression `section.setImpliedHeading()` therfore implicitly states, that the corresponding section is closed.
-It is an error to associate an implied heading with a section that is still open and that has no heading (because a heading element could still follow).
-Overwriting an implied heading would also be an error, because it would mean to continue a section that has already been closed.
+The expression `section.setImpliedHeading()` implicitly states, that the corresponding section can be closed.
+It is an error to associate an implied heading with a section that is still open and that has no heading associated with it (because a heading element could still follow).

+Overwriting an implied heading would also be an error, because this would represent an attempt to continue a section that has already been closed.
+Once resources associated with a section are released, they can no longer be accessed (e.g. access violation).

-Each heading element has a rank.
+**TODO** - Each heading element has a rank.
 The remaining questions are:
 Is it necessary to associate a rank (highest or lowest) with an implied heading?
-Does the algorithm already (implicitly) associate a rank with an implied heading?
+Does the algorithm implicitly associate a rank with an implied heading?

 <!-- ======================================================================= -->
 ### Tag sequences